 - ANTH 495 (Anthropology Capstone), a three-credit course in the Spring semester.

-To take the Capstone Course, after you have consulted with a faculty member and s/he has agreed to supervise your project you will need to complete and turn in the Faculty Supervisor Registration Form.
+To take the Capstone Course, please consult a faculty member from the Department of Anthropology, ask if they would supervise your project and complete and turn in the Faculty Supervisor Registration Form.
 The signed form needs to be turned in to the Anthropology Office in 572 Sewall Hall.
 The deadline for turning in the form is 5:00 PM on the last day of the third week of classes.